 Petrozavodsk, is not only the capital of the Republic of Karelia and a vibrant tourism centre, but it is also the cultural centre.
 Petrozavodsk museums, galleries, and exhibition halls are well known in the northwest of Russia and in other countries.
 The list of sights to see and places to visit in Petrozavodsk does not end at Kizhi Museum.
 There are some museums, galleries and exhibitions below (not all), which may be interesting to different tourists.
 Even more so, some of them offer the opportunity not only to be a visitor but an artist, a worker, or even a seafarer to name but a few .
 Tourists may make something using their own hands!

-Moscow - the unforgettable city, attractive thanks to the authentic emotion of a people, a cosmopolitan city with an irresistible local charm.
-When you stand on the Red Square, you will be able to experience the grandeur of this city, and when you walk your way to Sain Basil’s Cathedral, this experience transcends to a feeling of bliss.
-Moscow is one of Europe’s largest cities, a modern capital of Russia, a country rich in history which takes us back many centuries.
-Moscow is a historical, as well as a modern city of modern architecture, the most beautiful metro in the world, a city that boasts a rich cultural heritage, as well as great nightlife.
+Moscow – a wondrous city not easy to forget thanks to the authentic sentiments of its people, a cosmopolitan city with a local charm hard to resist.
+When you stand on the Red Square, you will be able to experience the grandeur of this city, and when you walk your way to Saint Basil’s Cathedral, this experience transcends you to a feeling of bliss.
+Moscow is one of Europe’s largest cities, a modern capital of Russia, a country with a chequered history which takes us back many centuries into the past.
+Moscow is a historical as well as a modern city of modern architecture, the most beautiful metro in the world, a city that boasts a rich cultural heritage, as well as superb nightlife.